Wodehouse (surname): History

-An elaborate pedigree of the Wodehouse family of Norfolk is on record beginning with Sir David Wodehouse (b.1053) Father of Sir Constantine de Wodehouse (b.1080) -who was married to Lady Isobel Botetourt (b.1085).
-John Wodehouse (died 1431) Member of Parliament for Norfolk and Suffolk, is the first of the family to be ~historically attested~ in Norfolk and arrived there as an outside administrator for the Duchy of Lancaster.
+An elaborate pedigree of the Wodehouse family is on record beginning with Sir David Wodehouse (b.1053), the father of Sir Constantine de Wodehouse (b.1080) -who was married to Lady Isobel Botetourt (b.1085).

+John Wodehouse (died 1431), Member of Parliament for Norfolk and Suffolk, was the first of the family to be documented as resident in Norfolk; he arrived there as an outside administrator for the Duchy of Lancaster.